Lennard Funk, updated Dec 2021

 >100% dislocation clavicle under coracoid

 Traditionally the grade determined the treatment.
 However the evidence for this is poor.
-We therefore treat according to the symptoms - i.e. pain and functional limitations.
+Nowadays, we treat according to the symptoms - i.e. pain and functional limitations - with guidance from the literature around the relevance of the grades.

 Considerations for surgery:

-- Most people with ACJ injuries can cope, unless overhead or high demand athlete
+- Most people with ACJ injuries can cope, unless an overhead worker or a high demand athlete.

 - The long-term outcomes are similar with or without surgery